lsrodri/VHMatch/README.md

 ## Licenses and Citation

-- The [results.csv](results.csv) itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the results from consented anonymous participants and was collected by Lucas Rodrigues.
+- The [results.csv](results.csv) itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the experimental results from consented anonymous participants and was collected by Lucas Rodrigues.
+- The [NASA-TLX.csv](NASA-TLX.csv) itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the workload self-assessment results from consented anonymous participants and was collected by Lucas Rodrigues.
+- The [MatchToSampleExperiment] itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the open-source Unity project that was created by Lucas Rodrigues and used for data collection.

 The contained "source code" (i.e., Python scripts and Jupyter Notebooks) of this work is made available under the terms of [GNU GPLv3](./LICENSE).
 They are fully available also in the [Open Science Framework](https://).